heinanX/foodcipes/progress.md

 Made the [id] page fully responsive.

 **Next up:** leave [id] page for now and focus on fetching recipes under a specific tag.
 (I need to add link to original recipe.)

+**Day 6: Error fetching data client side**

+3 hours in and I'm still trying to figure out why I cant fetch data from client side.
+It works in my server components but not my client.
+I get it has something to do with me executing the function from serverside, but there is no info on how to make it available for client side...

+**Next up:** work it out somehow